vvv/cv/README.md

 ## Summary

-Skilled Rust programmer seeking a role as an individual contributor in a dynamic and innovative team.
+Skilled systems software engineer seeking a role as an individual contributor in a dynamic and innovative team.
 Passionate about sharing knowledge and creating user-focused tools.
-An advocate for open-source coding, work-life balance, and a collaborative work culture.
+An advocate for open-source coding and a collaborative work culture.

 ## Skills